Greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 I'm adding that.

-So uh he's using this, his campaign theme, get this is change.
+His campaign theme, get this, is change.

 Oh, that's unique.

-There hadn't been a politician, I don't think has ever run for office that hasn't run unchanged.
+There hadn't been a politician I don't think has ever run for office that hasn't run unchanged.

-That's it's it's really brilliant for his team to come up with this.
+It's really brilliant for his team to come up with this.

 Well, what have you done?

-Mrs. Clinton, of course, is trying to say she's the candidate of change, too, but that's not going to fly because she's every bit as entrenched in the inside the beltway culture as anybody could be.
+Mrs. Clinton, of course, is trying to say she's the candidate of change, too, but that's not going to fly because she's every bit as entrenched in the inside the Beltway culture as anybody could be.

-Uh heard about this China public restroom.
+Heard about this China public restroom.

 It has a thousand stalls.